- Group Tours

 A prominent landmark of Shibuya is the large intersection in front of the station's Hachiko Exit, known as the Shibuya Scramble Crossing.
 The intersection is heavily decorated by neon advertisements and giant video screens and gets flooded by pedestrians each time the crossing light turns green, making it a popular photo and movie filming spot.
 The Shibuya Scramble Crossing is even known as the world’s busiest intersection and attracts tourists wanting to witness this busy intersection in action.
 Many tourists make their way to the coffee shop located across the station to relax and watch the busy intersection fill up with as many as 2,500 pedestrians during at every light change, or even 45,000 pedestrians every half an hour during peak times.

-Experience the busiest intersection in Japan and see what it is like to be part of the hustle and bustle of Tokyo by joining one of our tours for your next trip to Japan.
+Experience the busiest intersection in Japan and see what it is like to be part of the hustle and bustle of Tokyo by joining one of our Cherry Blossom tours, Anime Japan Tours, or Highlights vacation packages for your next trip!

 Hachiko - Akita Dog Statue as a Meet up Spot